olekstomek/dane.gov.pl-open-data/README.md

+⚠️ Version Notice

+🚀 The frontend started being implemented in version 3.x.x, while the backend is still maintained under 2.x.x.

+📦 The default branch of this repository is set to new_version_2.x, so you’ll be viewing the latest backend version by default.

+👉 To check out the latest frontend (3.x.x), switch to the `new_version_3.x` branch — or simply visit the dedicated frontend repository **[frontend repository](https://github.com/olekstomek/mcod-frontend-dane.gov.pl)**, where the default branch always points to the most recent version.\

-My Apps Script trigger - check dane.gov.pl/source-code and send email if new version https://gist.github.com/olekstomek/a8178bf123d6830c05dd9e256731aa93
+ℹ️ **[My Apps Script trigger](https://gist.github.com/olekstomek/a8178bf123d6830c05dd9e256731aa93)** - check dane.gov.pl/source-code and send email if new version

 # dane.gov.pl-open-data
 https://dane.gov.pl/ -  mirror of source code from https://gitlab.dane.gov.pl/otwarte-dane